avaleriani/react-redux-quiz/README.md

 - Type checking is done via js docs and typescript with IDE support.

 - The endpoint is not always reliable, somethings it returns questions without text.
-More validation needed.
+More validation is needed.
+If no question is displayed please reload the page.

 - TODO: Save user highest score into localstorage.